-I am currently a senior software developer with the sports betting platform team at Spreadex (St Albans, United Kingdom), having joined in June 2016 (1 year 3 months ago).
-I use Redis, RabbitMQ, ASP.NET Web API, WebSocket, Angular, TypeScript, Selenium, Oracle, and TFS (to varying extents).
+I was a senior software developer with the sports betting platform team at Spreadex (St Albans, United Kingdom) from June 2016 to December 2017 (1 year 6 months).
+Under the system’s microservices architecture, I used: Redis, RabbitMQ, WCF, and Oracle on the back-end; ASP.NET Web API, WebSocket, Angular, and TypeScript on the front-end; plus Selenium and TFS.

-I have been the project lead on three projects (each comprising 1–3 person months) for introducing new business features.
-In this role, I liaise with the business managers to refine and concretize the specification; plan and schedule the work involved; lead the development team in the implementation; write up the high-level documentation and deliver presentations on the new behaviour; collaborate with business for testing; incorporate their feedback; and oversee the deployment to production.
+I served as the project lead on three projects (each comprising 1–3 person months) for introducing new business features.
+In this role, I liaised with the business managers to: refine and concretize the specification; plan and schedule the work involved; lead the development team in the implementation; write up the high-level documentation and deliver presentations on the new behaviour; collaborate with business for testing; incorporate their feedback; and oversee the deployment to production.

-I contribute as a full-stack team member on several other projects and technical improvements.
-Per the team’s agile continuous-delivery workflow, I typically deliver multiple releases to production per week.
-I streamlined and optimized the high-performance messaging system, built on Redis and WebSocket, which drives our website.
+I contributed as a full-stack team member on several other projects and technical improvements.
+Per the team’s agile continuous-delivery workflow, I typically delivered multiple releases to production per week, with the team working on multiple features at a time using branching.
+I streamlined and optimized the high-performance messaging system, built on Redis and WebSocket, which drove our website, using compiled lambda expressions to selectively serialize properties.
 I championed the pervasive use of asynchronous programming across our services to alleviate thread pool starvation.
 I introduced dynamic batching of operations (especially database updates) to improve throughput by increasing granularity during times of heavy load.

 Senior Software Developer @ Ascent Software